MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-exercise-build-native-search-cs.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 Azure operations use Microsoft Entra ID authentication, which is the recommended approach for new accounts.
 The application code uses `DefaultAzureCredential`, which can select another configured identity before your Azure CLI identity.
 Confirm that the selected identity has the required roles.

-> [!WARNING]
-> Use only the resource group and account this script creates.
+> &#9888; Use only the resource group and account this script creates.
 Vector indexing and search can't be disabled on a container after enablement, and vector policy settings can't be edited directly.
 Never point this exercise at a shared training or production account.

 1. Set variables for the account name and its endpoint so later commands can use them.